Master of Science in HDFS

 Careers

-Master’s degree graduates in this specialization are competitive for careers including:
+Master’s degree graduates in this area are competitive for careers including:

 • Teaching/lecturer positions at colleges and universities